demichie/IMEX_SfloW2D_v2/EXAMPLES/EXAMPLE_ENGWELL2016/README.txt

 The inlet conditions are given as input of the script.
 Particles sedimentation and air entrainment are modeled (settling_flag=T, entrainment_flag=T).

 A simple firction model, as in [1], is used for this example.
+Please note that for this kind of inlet an initial supercritical regime (Ri<1) is required, becuase no characteristic speed should travel upstream.

 A Python script (create_example.py) is provided to create the input file for this example (required package: numpy).
 Please provide six arguments: